This post contains affiliate links. I earn a small commission if you choose to purchase through qualifying links.

 Potatoes- You can use any kind of potatoes in this recipe.
 You can use Yukon gold potatoes or red potatoes, but I think the best potatoes to use are russet potatoes.

 Diary-free milk- I use unsweetened almond milk but you can use whatever unsweetened milk you like.
 Another great substitute would be using full-fat coconut milk or coconut cream.
-You could also use unsweetened oat milk, but that would make this recipe no longer Whole30.
-Be sure to read your milk labels to keep this Whole30!

 Ghee- If you have a severe dairy allergy then you can use olive oil or vegan butter in place of ghee.